New Leader Installation

 Our installation method leverages assessments to facilitate a series of dialogues that assist in setting expectations and surfacing style differences, barriers, and other obstacles sooner, which allows you to build a strong foundation for productive, effective relationships.
 This process is tailored to the role and responsibilities of the new leader by identifying key stakeholders to success and developing an awareness of the challenges that they may face in these relationships.
 Working through these challenges provides a basis for establishing effective communication and ground rules on how you will make decisions and work through conflict.

 We were approached by Health First to assist in the installation of two existing leaders into new roles that would overlap and depend on each other for success.
 Health First recognized that the new responsibilities would pose a unique challenge for these seasoned leaders, both of which had been with the organization for some time.
 They would move from oversight of one hospital to four and would need to work closely as a united leadership team.

 Transitioning into new roles can often create a slowdown in effectiveness for the leaders, as well as the productivity and efficiency of their new teams.
 By engaging in the installation process, these leaders were able to positively impact and drive outcomes within the first 90 days.
-See what they had to say about their experience in the videos below:
+See what one of those leaders had to say about their experience in the video below:

 CEO – Hospital Division

-Deb and Brett have very different styles of communication.
-Add to that the narratives each had in their minds about the other and these challenges could easily have derailed their success and caused irreparable damage to the relationship.
+Leaders can have very different styles of communication.
+Add to that the narratives they had in their minds about the others, and these challenges could easily have derailed their success and caused irreparable damage to the relationship.
 By breaking these preconceived ideas down and gaining a better understanding of each other, these leaders were able to transition quickly into their new roles, lead united, and drive incredible outcomes within a short period of time and well into the future.